 If you’re currently enrolled in an off-exchange plan (because you weren’t previously eligible for subsidies and haven’t double-checked that since 2021) or you’ve got a Bronze plan because it was the option that fit your budget under the previous subsidy rules, you’ll want to be sure to compare all of the options that are available in your area for 2024.

 Obamacare subsidy calculator *

 Estimated annual subsidy

-Even if your income was previously too high to be subsidy-eligible, you might find that you’re eligible for a subsidy in 2023, or that you qualify for a larger subsidy that makes a more robust plan fit into your budget.
+Even if your income was too high to be subsidy-eligible prior to mid-2021, you might find that you’re eligible for a subsidy in 2024, or that you qualify for a larger subsidy that makes a more robust plan fit into your budget.

 If you’re currently enrolled in something like a short-term plan or a health care sharing ministry plan, you’ll want to reconsider your options this fall.
 You may be pleasantly surprised to see how affordable the coverage is, and how many options you have.

 How much could you save on 2024 coverage?

 Compare health plans and check subsidy savings.